dglaeser/gridformat/paper/paper.md

 `ParaView` [@ahrens2005_paraview; @paraview_web], which is based on `VTK`, the _Visualization Toolkit_ [@vtk_book; @vtk_web]. `ParaView` can read results from a wide range of file formats, with the [VTK file formats](https://examples.vtk.org/site/VTKFileFormats/) being among the most popular.
 To visualize simulation results with `ParaView`, researchers need to write their data into one of the supported file formats.
-Users of existing simulation frameworks such as `Dune` [@bastian2008; @Dune2021], `Dumux` [@dumux_2011; @Kochetaldumux2021], `Deal.II` [@dealII94], `FEniCS` [@fenicsbook2012; @fenics] or `MFEM` [@mfem; @mfem_web],
+Users of existing simulation frameworks, such as `Dune` [@bastian2008; @Dune2021], `Dumux` [@dumux_2011; @Kochetaldumux2021], `Deal.II` [@dealII94], `FEniCS` [@fenicsbook2012; @fenics] or `MFEM` [@mfem; @mfem_web],
-can usually export their results into some standard file formats, however, they are limited to those formats that are supported by the framework.
+can usually export their results into some standard file formats.
+However, they are limited to those formats that are supported by the framework.
 Reusing another framework's I/O functionality is generally challenging, at least without runtime and memory overhead due to data conversions, since the implementation is typically tailored to its specific data structures.
 As a consequence, the work of implementing I/O into standard file formats is currently repeated in every framework and remains inaccessible for